JuliaAI/MLJ.jl/docs/src/index.md

                        merge_purity_threshold = 0.9,) @ 1…72
 ```

-Wrapping the model in data creates a *machine* which will store training outcomes (called *fit-results*):
+Wrapping the model in data creates a *machine* which will store training outcomes:

 ```julia
 julia> tree = machine(tree_model, X, y)